material-components/material-components-web/docs/code/readme_standards.md

 * `INLINE_CODE` should always be formatted as inline code, e.g. `foo`
 * `ONE_LINE_DESCRIPTION` should not be more than one line long

-If you need more than one sentence to describe code, create a row with a summary description.
+If you need more than one line to describe code, create a row with a summary description.
 Then create a note below the table with the longer description, formatted in this way:

 ~~~
->_NOTE_: This is the long description.
+> _NOTE_: This is the long description.
 ~~~

 Do not add multiple sentences to the tabular format, as this will make the table more difficult to read.